 Instead of investing in warehouses and inventory, you can put your money into technology.
 This way, you can decentralize production and build product and parts in local assembly hubs.
 This is where 3D printing comes in.

 3D printing ensures you make products closer to where their demand is.
-In addition, it allows companies to slash down logistics and transportation costs and avoid geopolitical risks and tariffs linked with offshore outsourcing.
+In addition, it allows companies to slash logistics and transportation costs and avoid geopolitical risks and tariffs linked with offshore outsourcing.

 This means products get to the customers faster, bringing speed to your supply chain.